raybritton/json-query/README.md

-# JSON Query Library (WIP)
+# JQL (WIP)

-A library for filtering json to extract parts from a structure.
+A library for filtering json to extract parts from a structure using Json Query Language.

 For example:
 * To list ids from a list of people